 Magro and Vasco Saltão.

-In 2020, together with director José Magro, he creates Pântano Films, witch aims to contribute and catalyse the cinematographic fabric in the north region of Portugal.
+In 2020, together with director José Magro, he creates Pântano Films, which aims to contribute and catalyse the cinematographic fabric in the north region of Portugal.